ArtyKrafty/detection/README.md

 <img src="https://i.ibb.co/R25y4Lx/2021-12-26-19-35-04.png" alt="2021-12-26-19-35-04" border="0">

-For Win, you must have Visual C ++ 2015 build tools installed If not, install [from here](https://www.microsoft.com/en-ru/download/confirmation.aspx?id=48159) - this is required for [Detectron2] (https://github.com/philferriere/ cocoapi)
+For Win, you must have Visual C ++ 2015 build tools installed If not, install [from here](https://www.microsoft.com/en-ru/download/confirmation.aspx?id=48159) - this is required for [Detectron2](https://github.com/philferriere/cocoapi)

 Also, it is recommended to check the version of torch and torchvision - you can check [here](https://pytorch.org/get-started/locally/) - select Package - copy the command to install